null-create/sfs/README.md

 ## Features

 - Synchronize file states across devices upon save.
-- Manage a local and remote file system via a simple browser interface.
 - Comes with a robust CLI tool to manage files and directories.
 - Intended for home LAN use but built with scaling capabilities.

 ## Tech

-`SFS` uses a number of open source projects to work properly:
+`sfs` uses a number of open source projects to work properly:

 - [Chi] - Chi is a small, idiomatic and composable router for building HTTP services.
 - [SQLite3] - A sqlite3 driver that conforms to the built-in database/sql interface.
-- [godotenv] - A Go port of Ruby's dotenv library (Loads environment variables from .env files)
 - [envdecode] - envdecode is a Go package for populating structs from environment variables.

 ## Installation

-Simple File Sync requires [Go](https://go.dev/) v1.21+ to run.
+Simple File Sync requires [Go](https://go.dev/) v1.20+ to run.

 Install the dependencies and initialize the project.